Adventure Sailing Holiday: Iceland, Faroes, Scotland

 Sail between Iceland to Scotland, with the volcanic Faroes in between.
 A fantastic mix of offshore and coastal sailing with lots of time to explore ashore

 Sailing between Iceland and Scotland, you are in for a real treat and one of the classic Rubicon 3 sailing expeditions.
-You will have time to explore the ice capped fjords of eastern Iceland, the soaring volcanic cliffs of the Faroe Islands with their swirling fogs and millions of birds, and the beautiful west coast of Scotland with its stunning landscapes and world famous whisky distilleries.
+You will have time to explore the majestic coast Iceland, the soaring volcanic cliffs of the Faroe Islands with their swirling fogs and millions of birds, and the beautiful west coast of Scotland with its stunning landscapes and world famous whisky distilleries.

-This is a typical itinerary for the route from Iceland to Scotland (If you are doing Scotland to Iceland, please just reverse it!).
+This is a typical itinerary for the route from Sedisfjordur, Iceland to Scotland (If you are doing Scotland to Iceland, please just reverse it!)
+The route from Reykjavik is very similar.
 Check the Dates & Prices tab for exact start and end locations for your trip.
 What makes expedition sailing so special is that there can be no fixed itinerary and so the detailed itinerary below can be indicative only.
 The wind and the weather ultimately shape actual timings and what’s possible each day.

 Join the boat and get your belongings packed away and relax.
 There’s plenty of things to do in the future but right now it’s about relaxing, finding your way around the boat and enjoying the surroundings.
 After lunch, we’ll start to show you the boat, issue lifejackets and oilskins and teach you the most important skills when on board.